About the Study Circles Online Conversation

 As a result of this Study Circles Online Conversation, participants will:

-- have an opportunity to read and discuss the selected book with other participants from across Wisconsin
+- have an opportunity to read and discuss Louis V. Clark's book with other participants from across Wisconsin

 - engage in conversations with colleagues and explore multiple perspectives about American Indian studies